pyhedgehog/microformat-userjs/README.md

 Site-specific scripts for enriching with microformats.

 ## Idea
-There are beautiful idea for making some types of data represented on web pages accessible for automatic and semi-automatic parsing - [Microformats](http://microformats.org/).
+There is beautiful idea for making some types of data represented on web pages accessible for automatic and semi-automatic parsing - [Microformats](http://microformats.org/).

-However there are [huge flaw](http://microformats.org/wiki/advocacy) in microformat usage scenario - if we want to gather data from some site we have to force owner of this site to support microformats.
+However there is a [huge flaw](http://microformats.org/wiki/advocacy) in microformat usage scenario - if we want to gather data from some site we have to force owner of this site to support microformats.
-*It's often unachievable.*
+*It's often impossible to do.*
-We have to shift the burden to interested side - user of microformat instead of site owner.
+We have to shift the task to interested side - user of microformat instead of site owner.

-There are technology that can help - user scripts:
+There is a technology that can help - user scripts:
   1. It's supported on almost every browser:
     * Firefox: [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/)
     * Firefox: [Scriptish](https://addons.mozilla.org/en-US/firefox/addon/scriptish/)